 Vice Chair, Advisory Board

 Mr. Ron Califre started his career with the U.S. Food and Drug Administration, where he worked for ten years in positions of increasing responsibility.
 He then joined Ciba-Geigy in Regulatory Affairs, eventually heading that function before being promoted to Sr. V.P., Medicine and Clinical Development, U.S. In that capacity, he was responsible for all aspects of drug development and medical and regulatory affairs, as well as heading the global neuroscience review board.
 At the time of the merger with Sandoz to form Novartis, Ron was appointed Sr. V.P., Drug Development.
 He later assumed responsibility for the discovery research functions, becoming Sr. V. P. of Research and Development, overseeing the activities of approximately 2,400 people in drug discovery, pre-clinical research, early development, technical development, clinical development, drug safety and regulatory affairs in the U.S. He was a member of the Research Management Board and the Development Leadership Team and served on the boards of several companies and non-profit organizations.
 Following his retirement from Novartis, he has remained active on the advisory boards of several universities as well as engaging in independent consulting.
-He is a graduate of Montclair State College (BA ‘72) and has done graduate work in pharmacy, pharmacology and food and drug law.
+After graduating from Montclair in 1972, Ron has done graduate work in pharmacy, pharmacology and food and drug law.

 Mr. Mario M. Casabona